 - By the time your Doberman hits her first birthday, 1 meal every 24 hours is usually sufficient.

 - Sometimes adult Doberman might eat 2 smaller servings.

-Apart from giving them two and a half to three cups of dry dog food, Doberman can also be given a fish diet to help retain the oil in their skin.
-A special liquid diet is needed for those without a middle teeth.
+Apart from giving them two and a half to three cups of dry dog food, Doberman can also provide a fish diet to help retain the oil in their skin.
+A special liquid diet needs for those without middle teeth.

 Doberman Pinschers are aggressive and recognize as one of the most intelligent dog breeds.
-They can work very well as house pets and they’re good at picking up hints and training from their owners.
-These protection dogs, but are totally unsuitable for a household pet.
+They can work very well as house pets, and they’re good at picking up hints and training from their owners.
+He is a protection dog but is unsuitable for a household pet.

-They are very active dogs can take plenty of exercise.
+They are very active dogs that can take plenty of exercise.
 Most Dobermans have a moderate energy level and require routine exercise to stay healthy.
 Exercise is a great way to keep your dog healthy and within the recommended weight range.
-And It’s a most important part of the every dog’s life similarly it’s useful for Doberman puppy.
+And It’s an essential part of every dog’s life; similarly, it’s beneficial for Doberman puppy.